toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/08-Traffic Management/Problem Identification.md

 **Possible Resolution** : If the issue persists and the machine has not executed the assigned task even after have accepted the task, user can possibly cancel and recreate\retry the task🔁.

+## Machines Not Receiving RF Communication

+**Description** : This occurs when there's a breakdown in the transmission of data to machines, while the Whisker still receives communication.

+**Identificatin** : While the whisker successfully receives instructions from the Dark Warehouse and transmits them, if the machines do not receive any instructions, it indicates a potential issue with the RF communication between the whisker and the machines.

+**Possible Resolution** : Users can alert our Developers in order to investigate and then reset the Dark Warehouse network systems.

 ## Unresponsive Machine (no Task Complete respones)

 **Description** : In certain situations, machines may finish a task without reporting its completion, causing the Dark Warehouse system to remain unaware of the task's status and still consider it active rather than completed.